 Unlike the case of a country-1 financial shock, there are no cheap-imports windfalls to fuel an initial investment-led expansion in country 2 in response to this shock.
-Country 1's abrupt fall in productivity leads it to lower (not raise) its exports to country 2 and immediately (not gradually) lower its imports.
+Country 1's abrupt fall in productivity leads it to lower (not raise) its exports and immediately (not gradually) lower its imports.
 Meanwhile, its sharp drop in production worsens the terms of trade for country 2; by contrast, country 2's terms of trade initially appreciated in figure 4 to accommodate a sizeable inflow of goods.
-These events lead country 2 households to work less, absent wealth effects in their supply decisions, and GDP immediately contracts.25 Investment rises temporarily (far less than in figure 4) to get a bit more capital in place towards shifting retailers' production mix in favor of domestic goods, but none of this rise is financed by country 1 households.
-Country 2 households soften the immediate fall in their consumption by lowering (not raising) their savings, so the forces underlying the fall in the current account differ from those following country 1's credit shock.
+These events lead country-2 households to work less, absent wealth effects in their supply decisions, and GDP immediately contracts.